sung-su/tizenfx-build-actions/problem-filter/README.md

 ## Inputs
   - run: shell command to execute
+  - working-directory: the working directory of where to run the command
   - type: problem matcher type ('dotnet')
   - files: JSON array of files to print